tonethar/IGME-330-Spring-2023/notes/js-functions.md

 console.log(factorial(10)); // 3628800
 ```

-- Let's run tis code in the browser, open the debugger, and pop in a breakpoint so that we can see the *call stack* in action
+- Let's run this code in the browser, open the debugger, and pop in a breakpoint so that we can see the *call stack* in action

 <hr>